-This program combines HLTAID005 Provide first aid in remote situations & HLTAID007 Provide advanced resuscitation.
+This program combines HLTAID013 Provide First Aid in remote or isolated site & HLTAID007 Provide advanced resuscitation.

-(note: This combined rating automatically includes HLTAID001 Provide cardiopulmonary resuscitation and HLTAID003 Provide first aid – there is no need to book separately)
+(note: This combined rating automatically includes HLTAID009 Provide cardiopulmonary resuscitation and HLTAID012 Provide first aid – there is no need to book separately)

 In this comprehensive course you will learn extensive knowledge and skills required to deal with emergency situations in remote locations and provide a First Aid response to a casualty requiring assistance where medical aid is delayed or unavailable.
 Designed for persons travelling to isolated areas or first aid officers operating in remote sites and communities, and who may be required to use specialised life saving equipment (ie oxygen units) to provide advanced resuscitation in a range of complex first aid situations (ie cattle stations, mine sites, national parks, marine parks).